Skip to content

 Applied Dementia Studies

-The Department for Applied Dementia Studies is making a substantial on-going contribution to dementia research, education, and training.
+The Department of Applied Dementia Studies is making a substantial on-going contribution to dementia research, education, and training.

 We undertake landmark research, with funding from the Medical Research Council, the National Institute of Health Research, the Department of Health and the Alzheimer's Society.